At 49 years old, I embarked on an unexpected path:

 And when the three dots of my alma mater, Professor Hayami, and Naoshima all came together, I felt strongly that this was a story I had to tell.

-This connection gives my Airbnb experience great persuasive power, as I am one of the few people who can speak about the history of Naoshima art
+This connection has given my Airbnb experience great credibility, making me one of the very few people who can tell the prehistory of art on Naoshima

 Another Art Memory: What I Learned from "Interacting with the Artist"